 When making the three hour drive from Austin to Houston, it’s customary to take a rest-stop in the town of La Grange, specifically Weikel’s, a gas station and bakery known for their kolache.
-Back when my grandparents had a second home in La Grange, we’d pick up a batch for them and share them at breakfast the next morning, but these days we just pass on through.
-Todd doesn’t like sweet rolls very much.
+Back when my grandparents had a second home in La Grange, we’d pick up a batch for them and share them at breakfast the next morning.

 A raw kolache with some filling.
 Notice my dough is a little *too* stiff.
 I should have added a tad more milk.
 Remember, I cut the recipe down to 1/3 so there was room for error.
 Next time, I’ll be more careful.
 I might even try the recipe with bread flour.

 The fillings and the crumb topping came together very easily.
 There are two fillings here — an apricot filling and a cream cheese filling.
 The crumbly looking on is a crumb that you sprinkle over the bun and around the filling.
 It is optional.

 And that’s all.
 No more pictures.
 I am really excited about making these again, perhaps with bread flour and definitely with a lighter hand on the flour scooper.
 Even though mine were a little on the heavy side, they tasted great.
 As a bonus, my house smells like Weikel’s.

 - 3 pkgs dry yeast